Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 A false accusation can create a sense of doubt in the teacher's mind, potentially leading them to scrutinize future assignments from the affected student more critically than others.

-Students who experience unjust accusations may feel alienated or unfairly targeted by their instructors, which can result in disengagement from class activities or reluctance to seek help when needed.
+Students accused of AI may feel alienated or unfairly targeted by their instructors, which can result in disengagement from class activities or reluctance to seek help when needed.

-These strained relationships could extend beyond individual students and teachers, impacting classroom dynamics as other students become aware of potential inaccuracies in AI detection tools.
+These strained relationships could extend beyond individuals, impacting classroom dynamics as other students become aware of potential inaccuracies in AI detection tools.
 In some cases, such awareness may also lead to doubts about fair grading practices or increased skepticism regarding educators' reliance on AI-based solutions.

 Unfair punishments and damaged academic reputations